Series: WHITE TRASH ZOMBIE

 Angel's relationship with Marcus is still rocky because he won't stop trying to advise her how to live her life.
 Late in the story, though, Angel figures out why Marcus is acting so paternally, so perhaps their relationship will get better.
 Marcus had better get himself together, though, because there's another man in Angel's life who would like her to give him a chance.

 This is a strong entry in the series, with a compelling story line and a great deal of character development, particularly for Brian Palmer (Pietro Ivanov's head of security) and Pietro himself, although Pietro makes a major TSTL move in this book when he continues to trust a character who has proven in the past to be completely untrustworthy and probably sociopathic.
 Although the mysteries in the plot are interesting and somewhat suspenseful, I was able to figure out what was going on long before Angel did.
 Even so, it's a good story, and I'm looking forward to more of Angel's adventures, mostly because she's such a fascinating character.
-Click HERE to listen to a brief audio excerpt from the book (scroll down a bit to find it).
+Click HERE to listen to a brief audio excerpt from the book (scroll way down to find it).
+Click HERE to read an excerpt.